Distinguished Professor of Law

 Professor John G. Sprankling is an internationally-recognized authority on property law and the author of six books on this subject.
 His treatise Understanding Property Law is used by law students across the United States; it has also been translated into Chinese and published by Peking University Press.
 His casebook Property: A Contemporary Approach, written with Ray Coletta, is the first property textbook to be published in both hard copy and electronic formats, and has been used at over 50 law schools.
 His most recent book is The International Law of Property, published by Oxford University Press, which examines the relationship between property rights and international law.
 His articles have appeared in journals published at Chicago, Columbia, Cornell, North Carolina, Stanford, UCLA, and other law schools.

 Professor Sprankling began his legal career with Miller, Starr & Regalia, one of the nation's largest property law firms.
 He practiced there for 14 years, ultimately serving as its managing partner.
 After teaching at UC Hastings and Stanford, he joined the Pacific McGeorge faculty.
 At Pacific McGeorge, he has served as Interim Dean and as Associate Dean for Academic Affairs.
 He received the Eberhardt Teacher-Scholar Award from the University of the Pacific, and was selected as Teacher of the Year by Pacific McGeorge students.
 He has taught in summer law programs at schools in Austria, China, and Russia.
-He has served as the Chair of the Property Law Section of the Association of American Law Schools, and is currently a member of the LexisNexis Law School Advisory Board.
+He has served as the Chair of the Property Law Section of the Association of American Law Schools, and also served as a member of the LexisNexis Law School Publishing Advisory Board from 2013-15.

 Courses: Property, Copyright Law, Survey of Intellectual Property, Wills & Trusts